substrait-io/substrait/site/docs/relations/logical_relations.md

 #### Virtual Expression Table

 A virtual expression table is a table whose contents are embedded in the plan itself.
-The table data is encoded as records consisting of expression values.
+Each column is an expression that can be resolved without referencing any input data.
+For example, a literal, a function call involving literals, or any other expression that does not require input.

 | Property | Description | Required |
 | -------- | ----------- | -------- |